kubernetes-sigs/gateway-api-inference-extension/site-src/guides/index.md

 === "Kgateway"

       The following instructions assume you would like to cleanup ALL Kgateway resources that were created in this quickstart guide.

+      1. Uninstall Kgateway

+         ```bash
+         helm uninstall kgateway -n kgateway-system
+         ```

+      1. Uninstall the Kgateway CRDs.

+         ```bash
+         helm uninstall kgateway-crds -n kgateway-system
+         ```

+      1. Remove the Kgateway namespace.

+         ```bash
+         kubectl delete ns kgateway-system
+         ```

+=== "Agentgateway"

+      The following instructions assume you would like to cleanup ALL Kgateway resources that were created in this quickstart guide.